stoermelder/vcvrack-packone/docs/midi/SpliceKit.md

 Only an output port and an input port can be connected.
 Two ports of the same direction cannot be connected and the second press is ignored.

+### Drag gestures

+As a faster alternative to the two-press workflow, connections can be created or removed by dragging directly from one cell to another:

+- **Left-drag** cell A → cell B — toggle the connection between those two ports (same effect as pressing A then B in sequence).
+- **Shift + left-drag** cell A → cell B — move cell A's assignment to cell B: port, label, color, and all scene connections are transferred.
+Any previous assignment on cell B is discarded.
+MIDI mappings are **not** moved — each cell keeps its own mapping because it corresponds to a fixed physical button on the controller.

+While dragging, the source cell shows a faint border so it remains identifiable.

 ### Scenes

 The row of eight buttons at the bottom of the module selects the active scene.
 Each scene maintains its own independent cable state.
 Switching scenes reconciles the patch: cables that belong to the previous scene are removed and cables stored in the new scene are created.